BoltAuth/Auth/doc/quick-start.md

 #### Configure outgoing mail

 You should have already done this as part of your inital setup of Bolt.
-But double-check that bolt can send mail to users and members.
-The Members plugin relies on outgoing mail to be working and may fail silently if it can't.
+But double-check that bolt can send mail to users and auth.
+The Auth plugin relies on outgoing mail to be working and may fail silently if it can't.
 Look for the <tt>mailoptions</tt> setting in <tt>config.yml</tt>